Thyroid Issues and MS: How Common Are They?

 Importance of getting your thyroid checked

-I wrote this article to kind of help others who are not aware of thyroid issues and problems.
-I had not known previous to my thyroid diagnosis how common it was to have these problems together.
-I also was unaware of how the thyroid functioned and how much it can affect our bodies and how we feel.
-I too, was curious to see who else, like me, suffers with them on top of MS. Now that I have mine under control with medication, I feel overall amazing.
-However, I do have to get my thyroid checked regularly.
-When it is too high or too low, my body feels it instantly.
+I wrote this article to help others who are not aware of thyroid issues.
+Before my thyroid diagnosis, I didn't know how common it was to have thyroid issues along with MS. I also was unaware of how the thyroid worked and how much it can affect our bodies and how we feel.
+I was also curious to see who else suffers from thyroid problems on top of MS.

 Grateful to have found an answer